 GIZ has established minimum security standards governing all security and risk management arrangements in partner countries.
 These standards set out basic principles and procedures for all country-specific security strategies and are systematically implemented worldwide.
 All security risk management measures are specifically adapted to local needs based on the context in the country of assignment.
 Compliance with the required measures is reviewed and confirmed in a status report.
 GIZ adapts these measures in response to any change in local operating conditions.
 This ensures that the security risk management system continues to reflect the situation on the ground and is geared towards protecting the security of employees.
 Country directors and the Corporate Security Unit clarify the resources that are needed on the basis of an annual country-specific security risk analysis.
 This systematic approach ensures that the company fulfils its duty of care and also allows GIZ to maintain its project activities even in fragile and high-risk contexts.

 The following table provides an overview of GIZ’s security guidelines.

 |Framework for action: security and crisis management||2008||2012|

 |Minimum security standards||2016||2017*|

-The company-wide crisis management system has adopted a flexible approach that allows it to adapt quickly to conditions in our partner countries and at our sites in Germany.
-There are various discussion and communication channels (crisis team, management level 1, Central Staff Council, regional departments) and a central contact and support structure for staff, including a dedicated email address that employees can use to seek advice directly from the Corporate Security Unit, Human Resources, Medical Services and COPE.
+The flexible approach adopted by the company-wide crisis management system has proven to be successful in allowing the system to adapt quickly to conditions in our partner countries and at our sites in Germany.
+There are various discussion and communication channels and a central contact and support structure for staff, including a dedicated email address that employees can use to seek advice.

-Thanks to these crisis management arrangements, GIZ has been able to fulfil its duty of care, maintain its ability to deliver and find solutions to deal with the uneven spread of the pandemic and to meet individual needs in its partner countries.
+Thanks to these crisis management arrangements, GIZ is able to fulfil its duty of care, maintain its ability to deliver and find solutions to deal with the different developments in the pandemic and to meet individual needs in its partner countries.
 This has allowed the company to maintain a high degree of stability and ensure clarity both in Germany and the field structure.